dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * React is component based:
   * encapsulated reusable containers
   * logic + rendering
-  * no state in the DOM
+  * no state in the DOM (no querying hidden radio buttons!)
 * components:
   * have `state`
   * take in `props` (ie. arguments or 'properties')